Skip to content

 • Unexpected AHV back payments

-• Excel sheets become confusing
+• Excel sheets become confusing and error-prone

-Simple accounting can be simple – but it must be traceable.
+Simple accounting can be simple — but it must be traceable.
+Those who book cleanly throughout the year have no stress at year-end.

 Which accounting software is suitable for small sole proprietorships?